Get unrestricted access with the fastest VPN for Saudi Arabia country.

 Affordable Luxury – Crowne Plaza – This 5-star hotel is cheaper than many other luxury options in the city.

-Al Wahba Crater – If you have time, I also recommend going on a day trip to Al Wahba Crater, a crater around Taif area, which is believed to be originated by a meteorite.
+Al Wahba Crater – If you have time, I also recommend going on a day trip to Al Wahba Crater, a crater around Taif area, which is believed to be caused by a meteorite.

 The Floating Mosque – Last, don’t forget to check out the Floating Mosque (north corniche), a beautiful mosque on the sea which gets pretty busy after the main Friday prayer.